oceanprotocol/pdr-backend/READMEs/barge.md

 # Barge

-Barge is a docker container that makes it easy to run a local network with Predictoor contracts and (optionally) local bots.
+Barge is a Docker container to run a local Ganache network having Predictoor contracts and (optionally) local bots.
 This README describes how to install Barge, and provides reference on running it with various agents.

 ## Contents